 An Equal and Opposite Reaction, McCaw Hall.
 Swirling down from the lobby ceiling are tubes of aluminum hung with found objects like push pins and tape measures.
 A monument to the performances that take place at the hall, it was constructed by the Seattle Opera’s scene shop.

 Fountains, throughout Seattle Center.
 There are no less than six marvelous fountains in Seattle Center including the very popular International Fountain where you will find large quantities of small children romping regardless of the weather.
 All are beautiful and relaxing.

 Baby Whales Tale, next to the Children’s Theater.
-This five foot high bronze whale’s tail which seems to emerge the ground, or dive into the concrete depending on how you look at it.
+This five-foot-high bronze whale’s tail seems to emerge from the ground, or dive into the concrete depending on how you look at it.